José Cuas: Long Island Ducks

-He signed with the Long Island Ducks of the Atlantic League and finished the season with them going 2–1 with a 2.38 ERA and 17 strikeouts over 22 2/3 innings.
+Cuas signed with the Long Island Ducks of the Atlantic League of Professional Baseball and finished the 2018 season with them, going 2–1 with a 2.38 ERA and 17 strikeouts over 22 2/3 innings.
 Cuas opened the 2019 season back with Long Island.

 It was with the Ducks that Cuas began pitching sidearm.
 Cuas had been throwing sidearm while warming up until, on the advice of Ducks teammate Francisco Rodríguez, he began to work on throwing sidearm full-time.

 Arizona Diamondbacks

-He was signed by the Arizona Diamondbacks on May 25.
-Between the Hillsboro Hops, the Kane County Cougars, and the Visalia Rawhide, Cuas posted a combined 6–3 record with a 1.60 ERA and 25 strikeouts over 45 innings.
-Cuas was released by Arizona and did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+On May 25, 2019, Cuas was signed to a minor league contract by the Arizona Diamondbacks.
+Between the Low-A Hillsboro Hops, the Single-A Kane County Cougars, and the High-A Visalia Rawhide, Cuas posted a combined 6–3 record with a 1.60 ERA and 25 strikeouts over 45 innings.
+Cuas was released by Arizona on May 22, 2020, and did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 Cuas took a job as a FedEx delivery driver during the day and trained with his younger brother in a park in Brooklyn at night.

+Long Island Ducks (second stint)

+On April 16, 2021, Cuas signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He pitched in 5 games for the Ducks and threw 11 scoreless innings with 13 strikeouts.

 Kansas City Royals

-Cuas opened the 2021 season back with the Long Island Ducks and threw 11 scoreless innings before being signed by the Kansas City Royals.
+On June 17, 2021, Cuas signed a minor league contract with the Kansas City Royals organization.

-Cuas split his affiliated time in 2021 between the ACL Royals, the Northwest Arkansas, and the Omaha Storm Chasers, going a combined 5–1 with a 1.51 ERA and 44 strikeouts over 41 2/3 innings.
+Cuas split his affiliated time in 2021 between the rookie-level Arizona Complex League Royals, the Double-A Northwest Arkansas Naturals, and the Triple-A Omaha Storm Chasers, going a combined 5–1 with a 1.51 ERA and 44 strikeouts over 41 2/3 innings.
 He received a non-roster invitation to MLB spring training in 2022.

 On May 30, Kansas City selected Cuas' contract and promoted him to the Major Leagues for the first time.
 He made his Major League debut the following day against the Cleveland Guardians.
 He struck out the first batter he faced, Oscar Mercado, and retired the next two hitters in order for a perfect inning of relief.
+On August 9, Cuas recorded his first career save after pitching a scoreless 2/3 of an inning against the Chicago White Sox.

+Cuas made the Royals' Opening Day roster in 2023 as part of the club's bullpen.

+Chicago Cubs

+On July 31, 2023, the Royals traded Cuas to the Chicago Cubs in exchange for Nelson Velázquez.
+In 27 appearances for the Cubs, he compiled a 3.04 ERA with 19 strikeouts across 23 2/3 innings pitched.

+Cuas made nine appearances for Chicago in 2024, struggling to a 7.43 ERA with 14 strikeouts across 13 1/3 innings pitched.
+On June 16, 2024, Cuas was designated for assignment by the Cubs.